MicrosoftDocs/quantum-docs/articles/overview-quantum-machine-learning.md

 ```

 > [!NOTE]
-> If you get the error message `ModuleNotFoundError: No module named 'qiskit_machine_learning'` when running a Qiskit sample on the Azure Quantum notebooks, add a new cell at the top of the notebook and copy:
+> **Error message**: `ModuleNotFoundError: No module named 'qiskit_machine_learning'`.
+This error can happen if you haven't installed Qiskit when running a Qiskit Machine Learning sample on the Azure Quantum notebooks.
+To solve this issue add a new cell at the top of the notebook and copy:
 >
 > ```python
 > !pip install qiskit